polyaxon/polyaxon/site/docs/management/organizations/agents.md

 ## Manage agents

-You can list, review, and manage all your agents.
+You can list, review, and manage all your agents

 ![agent-manage](../../../../content/images/dashboard/agents/manage.png)

 ## Agent settings

-You can update or delete an agent.
+You can update or delete an agent

 ![agent-settings](../../../../content/images/dashboard/agents/settings.png)